michealdominguez/K64F-Serial-Communication/README.md

 # K64F-Serial-Communication

 This project demonstrates real-time sensor communication using UART, SPI, and I²C protocols with the K64F microcontroller and the onboard FXOS8700CQ accelerometer/magnetometer sensor.
-Sensor data is transmitted to both a PC terminal and an Arduino Uno, showcasing how multiple embedded communication methods can be implemented and verified using a mixed signal oscilloscope.
+Sensor data is transmitted to both a PC terminal and an Arduino Uno, showcasing how multiple embedded communication methods can be implemented and verified using a digital storage oscilloscope.

 Features
 I²C: Reads sensor data from the FXOS8700CQ